The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 1. Why do I have seborrheic dermatitis if I wash my face and hair every day?

-The cause of this skin problem is not completely understood, but we do know that it is associated with overgrowth of yeast (fungus) called Malassezia that is in oil-secreting areas of our skin.
-This leads to inflammation, scale and sometimes swelling of the skin from the inflammatory reaction Malassezia causes.
 Pyrithione zinc containing shampoos and cleansers are very important to use in order to cut down on the amount of yeast on the skin of people with seborrheic dermatitis.
 In my practice I have used two pyrithione zinc cleansers for years with excellent results.
-My patients love Calming Zinc soap for the face and Foaming Zinc Cleanser for the scalp or body.
-Both contain the highest amount of pyrithione zinc allowed which is 2%.
+My patients love Calming Zinc Soap for the face and body.
+For hairy scalps I depend on a full 2% professional Pyrithione Zinc Shampoo.
+Both contain the highest amount of pyrithione zinc allowed.

-I treat both conditions with my Facial Flaking and Redness Solution Kit.
+I target both conditions with my Facial Flaking and Redness Solution Skin Care Kit.
 This kit combines the Calming Zinc with Green Tea Antioxidant Skin Therapy and the right facial moisturizer to heal inflamed skin from these two skin problems.
-The Green Tea is a key ingredient in healing facial redness and seborrhea.
-It is a product that I never travel without because my complexion is prone to both rosacea and seborrhea.

 The second most common skin problem I see in combination with seborrheic dermatitis is psoriasis.
 When these two conditions overlap it is called “sebo-psoriasis.”
 Fortunately, the Facial Flaking and Redness Solution Kit is good at calming both conditions, which makes things a bit easier.